zhanong/20-20-20-eye-protection/README.md

 4. Every 20 minutes, a notification will appear at the top center of your screen
 5. The notification shows a 20-second countdown and automatically fades away

+## Run App on Startup

+1. Press Win + R to open Run dialog
+2. Type shell:startup and press Enter
+3. Create a shortcut to Eye202020.exe in that folder

 ## Customization

 ### Changing the App Icon

 1. Create or obtain an `.ico` file
 2. Name it `icon.ico` and place it in the project root
 3. Rebuild the application